espigule/SARS-CoV-2_Spain_March_2020/README.md

 Percentile of population estimated to have contracted the infection of SARS-CoV-2 through local contact in Spain (14 - 18 March).
 Epidemiological model data source available in http://deim.urv.cat/~alephsys/COVID-19/spain/en.

-The following is the exploration I made with `"GeoGraphics"` using their estimated propagation risk of COVID-19 by local contact in Spain (14 - 18 March).
+The following is the exploration I made with `"GeoGraphics"` using [Alephsys Lab](https://deim.urv.cat/~alephsys/) estimated propagation risk of COVID-19 by local contact in Spain (14 - 18 March).

 ### Importing the raw data